paezha/envsocty3LT3/README.md

 has already developed a package for it.

-A good way to think about `R` is as a core package, with a library of optional packages can be attached to increase its core functionality.
-`R` can be downloaded for free at:
+A good way to think about `R` is as a core package, with a library of optional packages that can be attached to increase its core functionality. `R` can be downloaded for free at:

 <https://cran.rstudio.com/>